coder/coder/docs/admin/configure.md

     secretName:
       - coder-tls

-  # alternatively, if you use an Ingress controller to terminate TLS,
+  # Alternatively, if you use an Ingress controller to terminate TLS,
   # set the following values:
   ingress:
     enable: true